-Two thirds of Zambia’s population live on less than fifty pence (one dollar) a day and yet it is one of the most expensive countries in Southern Africa, with inflation rates soaring every year.
-From the onset we concluded that the only way to make a real difference was to concentrate in one area at a time, tackling poverty from all angles.
-We are now working in three Chiefdoms within the Kazungula and Livingstone Districts of Southern Province, developing the health and education facilities.
-A great deal of improvements can be seen with the addition of news schools, clinics and access to safe, clean water.
+Two thirds of Zambia’s population live on less than £1 a day and yet it is one of the most expensive countries in Southern Africa, with inflation rates soaring every year.
+From the onset we concluded that the only way to make a real difference was to concentrate in one area at a time, tackling poverty from all angles, in a holistic way.
+We are now working in five Chiefdoms within the Kazungula and Livingstone Districts of Southern Province, developing and improving water, sanitation, health and education facilities.
+A great deal of improvements can be seen with the addition of news schools and clinics, and access to safe, clean water.
 Once these communities have the essentials in place it is vital to introduce income-generating activities in order to create sustainability.
 One of our main aims is to help the fight against malaria.

 Mukuni is in the Kazungula District of the Southern Province of Zambia close to the Victoria Falls.
-There are over one hundred villages, twelve schools and three clinics with a fourth one, currently being built by The Butterfly Tree has expanded all of the schools, and in some cases built new ones.
+There are over one hundred villages, twelve schools and three clinics with a four health centres.
+The Butterfly Tree has expanded all of the schools, and in some cases built new ones.
 Our sponsor an orphan programme has enabled hundreds of children in the Chiefdom to be educated.
-The charity has an excellent relationship with Chief Mukuni and works closely with the local Ministry of Education and District Health authorities.
-Eash school has been given substantial funding to improve their facilities and education standards.
-All three clinics rely on our aid; due to the lack of government funding these clinics would be closed down if it were not for the support of The Butterfly Tree.
-All of the funds raised go directly inot our grassroots projects.
+The charity has an excellent relationship with the Chiefdom and works closely with the local Ministry of Education and District Health authorities.
+Each school has received substantial funding to improve their facilities and education standards.
+All the health centres receive support and entire new centre was built at Mahalulu in 2012.
+All of the funds raised go directly into our grass roots projects.

-2011 saw our work expand to the Musokotwane Chiefdom with the building of two new schools at Matengu and Silelo, both opened in January 2012.
-In addition January 2012 saw the opening of Matengu and Silelo schools as well a new school in the village of Mandandi in the Mukuni Chiefdom, many of these children had never attended school.
-Another school has been completed at Malima and opened in May 2012 and one at Sibbulo in the Sikute Chiefdom, which opened in January 2013.
+2012 saw our work expand to the Musokotwane Chiefdom with the building of two new schools at Matengu and Silelo, both opened in January 2012.
+In addition new schools were developed at Mandandi and Malima in the Mukuni Chiefdom, many of these children had never attended school.
 Reaching further out to these remote communities has enabled hundreds more vulnerable children to receive a sound education.